Views: 12390

 “The centre of controversy shifts to the question, How much of the inner life actually enters into this sphere of measurement and quantity.”(Brett)

 By the time this question was raised, Kant’s voice has been lost and there is only a very faint echo of the answer to this question “Hardly anything at all” This is not to deny that mental states do not have physical equivalents but the key question becomes “Are the limits of our knowledge of this relation confined to correlation?”
 But correlation between what and what?
 How can there be a correlation between a principle and that which it is a principle of?
-This post takes us to the psychology of the 20th century which will be the subject of the next thread.
+This post takes us to the psychology of the 20th century that will be the subject of the next thread.